Skip to content

 ὁ πατὴρ αὐτοῦ.
 The word "αὐτοῦ" (autoû) is a masculine form in ancient Greek.
 It is the genitive singular form of the pronoun "αὐτός" (autós), which means "he," "himself," or "it."
 This form indicates possession or association with a masculine noun or pronoun.
 It is modified in this case by ψεύστης "liar" which is a masculine noun, and not neuter.

-A few translations tried to be honest:
+A few translations tried to be honest, but they didn't want to be too honest:

 • "because he is a liar—also his father."
 (LSV)